What is a Neurosurgeon?

 Duties and Responsibilities

-The duties and responsibilities of a neurosurgeon can vary depending on their specific area of expertise and the type of practice they work in.
-However, here are some of the key tasks that a neurosurgeon may be responsible for:
+The duties and responsibilities of a neurosurgeon can vary depending on their area of specialty and where they work.
+However, most neurosurgeons are responsible for the following key tasks:

 Types of Neurosurgeons